pelagios/pelagios.github.io/content/_events/linked_pasts_2024.md

 Proposals on various topics related to Linked Open Data are welcome, such as:

-・a tutorial or workshop on LOD tools and platforms ・progress and challenges of LOD related projects ・practical or theoretical discussion on data models or ontologies ・analytical use of LOD on historical, archaeological, or cultural heritage studies ・pedagogical aspect or dissemination of LOD in the field
+* a tutorial or workshop on LOD tools and platforms
+* progress and challenges of LOD related projects
+* practical or theoretical discussion on data models or ontologies
+* analytical use of LOD on historical, archaeological, or cultural heritage studies
+* pedagogical aspect or dissemination of LOD in the field

 The deadline is set for 11:59 pm Hawaii Standard Time, 22 September 2024.